Need directions to the Visitor Education Center or other areas of interest from the Home Front?

 The remodeled Oil House sits on the edge of San Francisco Bay adjacent to the Craneway.
 Its fuel once powered assembly lines for Ford automobiles, and later WWII assembly of jeeps and tanks.
 As part of the development of Rosie the Riveter/World War II Home Front National Historical Park, the Oil House was renovated to become the home for the park’s visitor education center in 2012.

 Ford Assembly Plant

-The City of Richmond has repaired and prepared the Ford Assembly Plant for use.
-Title to the building has passed to Orton Development and the majority of the building is now leased to various businesses including Craneway Pavilion, Assemble Restaurant and more.
+The City of Richmond repaired and prepared the Ford Assembly Plant for use.
+Title to the building was then passed to Orton Development and most of the building is now leased to various businesses.
+Currently, the building has a new owner.